 How Does IFTTT Make Money

-As of date, IFTTT has been running its operations via funding obtained from investors.
-According to Crunchbase, IFTTT has raised about $62.5M in total from its 5 different funding rounds starting back on Jan 1, 2012.
+Till 2019, IFTTT had been running its operations via funding obtained from investors.
+According to Crunchbase, IFTTT had raised about $62.5M in total from its 5 different funding rounds starting back on Jan 1, 2012.

 “So many people think of [IFTTT] from a consumer point of view.
 But the business side is where IFTTT generates a lot of value and where later this year we’ll see more services evolve that cater to businesses.” – Linden Tibbets